theopenlab/openlab/.github/ISSUE_TEMPLATE/join-in-openlab.md

 ---
-name: Joinin
+name: Join in OpenLab
-about: To be a member of OpenLab
+about: To be a member of OpenLab.

 ---